 At Sunday School, Mary was introduced to salvation, while simultaneously being very fearful of the “eternity of fire”.
 She never wanted anyone to experience hell, including herself.
 She came to the salvation of Jesus Christ at a young age.
 All of these things led Mary later in life to revealing salvation to other people in the world.

-Growth To Overseas
+The Journey To Life Overseas

 While at home as a Sunday School teacher, Mary would evangelize children in the streets, inviting them to come to her Sunday School services.
-Due to the abuse she experienced as a child from her father, Mary had deep compassion and empathy for the lost and abandoned children in the streets.
+Due to the abuse, she experienced as a child from her father, Mary had deep compassion and empathy for the lost and abandoned children in the streets.
 This would later carry on into her ministry for the rest of her life.

 When Mary was 26 years old, she was re-inspired to her call of missions.
 She, like the rest of the world, was enchanted by David Livingstone’s life in Africa.
 In honor of Livingstone’s death, she devoted herself to follow his footsteps, following the path he had started in Africa.